 The Building Blocks of Prohibition

-The foundation was built during America’s centuries-long history of widespread drinking of alcohol.
+The foundation for Prohibition was built during America’s centuries-long history of widespread drinking of alcohol.
 In 1630, the Puritans, among the first colonists from Europe, brought along caches of beer and wine when they arrived on the East Coast.
 By the early 1700s, colonial America already had a drinking problem, so much so that Great Britain took a stab at prohibition.
 In 1730, the British Parliament overseeing the American colonies, alarmed by the abuse of rum and brandy in Georgia, prohibited the transport of spirits into the colony.
 But after Georgians turned from farming to illegal stills and imported liquor from South Carolina, Parliament ended the prohibition 13 years later (ironically, the same number of years that Prohibition would last nearly two centuries later).